In honor of Mother's Day, Debt.com consulted 16 finance experts on the best advice their moms gave them growing up.

-Credit cards are to be used to build credit, buy all my monthly purchases on the credit card rather than a debit card, and always pay them off in full each month.
+Credit cards are to be used to build credit, buy all my monthly purchases on a credit card rather than a debit card, and always pay them off in full each month.
 That way, the credit cards help build my credit history and build up my credit score, without causing me to go into the horrible cycle of credit card debt.
-That means to know my budget and not overspend.
+That means knowing my budget and not overspending.
 Splurges must be part of the budget too.

 7. Whitney Bonds, Founder of Tried and True Moms